OpenTreeOfLife/otindex_ansible/README.md

     $ cp example-production.yml production.yml
     $ cp example-development.yml development.yml

+Edit the following config information:

-Edit the database connection password in each file.
-If this is an initial setup, the postgres password will be set to what is in this file.
-If the database is already running, then edit to use the existing password.
+* database connection password: If this is an initial setup, the postgres password will be set to what is in this file.
+If the database is already running, then edit to use the existing password
+* location of Open Tree Taxonomy
+* location of phylesystem repo

 # Running the playbook